codatio/codat-docs/docs/underwriting/uw-decision.md

 IS THIS EXPLANATION NEEDED?
 DOES THIS ALSO NEED TO GO INTO AN ADMONITION WITH TABS?

+metric -> da

-**Gross profit margin** metric uses `operating` income values and `costOfSales` expense values returned by the `profitAndLoss` endpoint.
+**Gross profit margin**  uses `operating` income values and `costOfSales` expense values returned by the `profitAndLoss` endpoint.
 It is calculated by subtracting cost of sales from net sales, and dividing the resulting gross profit by net sales.
 It is then expressed by a ratio, and indicates a business’s profitability.

-The **revenue** metric relies on the the `profitAndLoss` endpoint and the `operating` income value returned by it, together with `loanAmount` and `loanTerm` values provided in the application form.
+The **revenue**  relies on the the `profitAndLoss` endpoint and the `operating` income value returned by it, together with `loanAmount` and `loanTerm` values provided in the application form.
 It uses operating income value to determine whether the company’s monthly revenue covers the proposed monthly repayment to a sufficient threshold.
 It can serve as a useful indicator of overall business growth.

 Finally, the gearing ratio used in the example model is the **debt ratio**, calculated by dividing total debt by total assets.
 It uses the `balanceSheet` endpoint and its `asset` and non-current payable loans `liability` values.
 Having too much debt may indicate a higher financial risk associated with the company.